elvaigh/CG/README.md

 # CG
-I'm Ngamou on condingame and this is some fo my solutions
+I'm Ngamou on condingame and this is some of my solutions